ysunbp/TaxoGlimpse/README.md

 ### 2.2.
 Amazon
 We crawled Amazon's Product Category and the product instances from the [browsenodes.com](https://www.browsenodes.com/).
 We provide the detailed scripts, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/shopping).
 ### 2.3.
 ICD-10-CM
 We accessed the ICD-10-CM taxonomy through the [simple-icd-10](https://pypi.org/project/simple-icd-10/) package (version 2.0.1), for detailed usage, please refer to the [github repo](https://github.com/StefanoTrv/simple_icd_10_CM) of simple-icd-10.
+For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/medical).
 ### 2.4.
 ACM-CCS
 The ACM-CCS taxonomy was obtained from the following [link](https://dl.acm.org/pb-assets/dl_ccs/acm_ccs2012-1626988337597.xml).
+For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/academic).
 ### 2.5.
 NCBI
 The NCBI taxonomy was downloaded through the [official download page](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
 We provide the 2023 Sept version as discussed in the README.md in [TaxoGlimpse/LLM-taxonomy/biology/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/biology).
 ### 2.6.
 Glottolog